GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 2.3.1 =
+* Reintroduce the desktop-only QR reminder modal so desktop visitors know to scan the in-store code and play on mobile.
+* Bump plugin metadata and documentation to version 2.3.1.

 = 2.3.0 =
 * Restore the plugin bootstrap so the `[tsiartas_spin_to_win]` shortcode renders the wheel markup instead of the shortcode text.